stab3l-admin/stab3l-docs/content/docs/compute-units.md

 - Network bandwidth
 - Duration of availability

-Each CU token represents a specific amount of standardized compute resources from a particular provider, with a defined value and, optionally, an expiration date.
+Each CU token represents a specific amount of standardized compute resources from a particular provider.
+In the STAB3L ecosystem, 1 CU is defined as 10^15 FLOPs (floating-point operations per second) and is valued at $0.06 at launch.

+{% hint style="info" %}
+The definition and value of 1 CU will be reviewed and potentially adjusted quarterly by the DAO through governance voting to ensure the CU standard remains relevant as compute technology evolves.
+For more information on governance, see the [Governance](/docs/governance) documentation.
+{% endhint %}

 ## Standardization Process

-The standardization process ensures that CUs from different providers are comparable and interchangeable:
+The standardization process ensures that CUs from different providers are comparable and consistently valued:

 <div class="mermaid math-ignore">
 flowchart TD